tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - Depend upon abstractions.
 Do not depend upon concrete classes

   - Principle of Least Knowledge - talk only to your immediate friends.

+  - Sigle Reponsibility - a class should have only one reason to change.